JekaGrib/lola/README.md

 ## 2. Migrations
+If you want create DB structure automatically.
+You can use argument "sm" or "structureMigrate".
+It will execute script "dbStructure.sql".

+   $ stack exec lola-exe sm

+If you want fill your DB with test data.
+You can use argument "tm" or "testMigrate".
+It will execute scripts from "testsMigrations" folder in alphabetical order.

+   $ stack exec lola-exe tm

-If you want execute some PostgreSQL migrations before start application you should use "migrate" argument when [run](#5-run) application:
+If you want execute some other PostgreSQL migrations for change DB structure later, you should put this scripts to "migrations" folder and use "migrate" or "m" argument when [run](#5-run) application.
+It will execute scripts from "migrations" folder in alphabetical order.

+   $ stack exec lola-exe m

+This three(or two) arguments can be used together

-   $ stack exec lola-exe migrate
+   $ stack exec lola-exe m sm tm

-Program will execute automatically all SQL scripts from folder "migrations" at startup.
+Program will execute them in the following order:

-By default, "migrations" folder contains "01dbStructure.sql" SQL script with database structure.
-But if it is necessary, you can add other sql scripts, they will execute in alphabetical order.

-Or you can do migrations directly in psql by yourself (file "COMMAND for all migrations with dbStructure" can help you).

-For E2E tests you can use SQL scripts from folder "testMigrations" and put them to "migrations".
+ First dbStructure migrations, then test migrations, then other migrations.

+First migration, executed with arguments, create in DB table schema_migrations, where you can see all migrations history.

 ## 3. Add default entities to db
 Application has several default db entities: